-Facebook unveiled the Oculus Go, an ambitious device that at last gives meaning to a term like “affordable virtual reality device” in late 2017.
+Oculus Go, an ambitious device that at last gives meaning to a term like “affordable virtual reality device”, was officially revealed in late 2017.
+Now, the vision for Oculus Go is starting to come into focus.

-Up until now, your best options for wallet-friendly VR rigs were units like the sometimes-free Google Cardboard or the Samsung Gear VR headset, both of which involve awkwardly slipping a smartphone into the unit when you want to hang out in virtual spaces.
-It could get relatively pricey, too.
-If you picked up latest Samsung Gear VR with its controller, you’d be paying $129/£119/AU$199 for the privilege.
+Up until now, your best options for wallet-friendly VR rigs were units like the Google Cardboard or the Samsung Gear VR headset, both of which involve awkwardly slipping a smartphone into the unit when you want to hang out in virtual spaces.

-The Oculus Go, though, is a fully standalone “all-in-one” device.
-That means you no longer need a smartphone to power it as with the Gear VR, but more importantly, you don’t need to hook it up to your PC as you do with the pricier $399/£399 (around AU$640) Oculus Rift headset.
+The Oculus Go, though, is a fully standalone device.
+That means you don't need a smartphone to power it.
+More importantly, you don’t need to hook it up to your PC as you do with the pricier Oculus Rift headset.

 In providing middle ground between these two extremes, the Oculus Go represents an impressive leap forward for both virtual reality technology and affordability.
-Facebook CEO Mark Zuckerberg claimed at the company's Connect 4 developers conference that he’d like to put one billion people in VR, and devices like the Oculus Go make such a goal seem more attainable.
+Facebook CEO Mark Zuckerberg claimed at the company's Connect 4 developers conference in October 2017 that he’d like to put one billion people in VR, and devices like the Oculus Go make such a goal seem more attainable.

 Below you’ll find all the information we currently have on the Oculus Go.

 Cut to the chase

 - What is it?
-An inexpensive "all-in one" standalone Oculus virtual reality headset
+An inexpensive standalone Oculus virtual reality headset

 - When it is out?
 Possibly early May 2018